Firestore Security rules

 set rules for a given collection

-We set rules for a given collection.
-The wildcard variable is the ID of the requested document.
-We may, for example, compare it with the user's authentication uid.
+We target a collection.
+The document ID wildcard variable holds the requested document ID.
+We can, for example, compare the user document's ID with the authentication data.

 match /users/{user_id}{